 - 3. Social Media and Internet Presence: A detailed social media plan will be developed and designed to encourage sharing and multiplying the impact of social media.
 The social media plan will have specific messages about the toll-free voter assistance hotline and the availability of a vote-by-mail ballot in an accessible format and the process of requesting such a ballot.
 Between September 2019 and March 2020, working with a media consultant, the County will identify key social media influencers and other third parties who are willing to help spread the word and share information about the voting system to further grassroots outreach to key audiences.
-A specific content calendar will be developed with specific messages in all required languages by September 1, 2019. - 4.
-Website: The County Clerk Website is in an accessible format and is publicly available.
+A specific content calendar will be developed with specific messages in all required languages by November 2019. - Website: The County Clerk Website is in an accessible format and is publicly available.
 Print media will be on the Website so that it can be downloaded and shared.
 All Public Service Announcements will be on the County Clerk Website.
-The County Website has a VCA timeline which will be regularly updated.
-It is anticipated that specific VCA events and materials will be on the Website by September 1, 2019. - 5.
-VCA Toolkit: The County will provide a toolkit to include social media copy, print ads, links to a PowerPoint presentation, and other materials.
-The toolkit will be available by September 1, 2019.
+The County Website has a VCA timeline which will be updated as needed.
+It is anticipated that specific VCA events and materials will be on the Website by September 1, 2019.
+All written information on the website will be in an accessible format. - VCA Toolkit: The County will provide a toolkit to include social media copy, print ads, links to a PowerPoint presentation, and other materials.
+Depending on the translation timeframe, it is anticipated that the toolkit and training sessions on how to use the toolkit will be available in October 2019.
+The VCA Toolkit will be available on the County Clerk Website in the VCA section.